Sernior/fairness/README.md

 ### Crafting Fairness in Synchronization: A C++ Library Journey

 In the realm of concurrent programming, where multiple threads traverse intricate pathways of data and computation, ensuring a level playing field becomes paramount.
 The art of synchronization, through mechanisms like mutexes, has long been our trusty companion in this multifaceted arena.
-But as the complexity of software systems continues to grow, so does the need for synchronization that offers more than just correctness—it demands fairness.
+But as the complexity of software systems continues to grow, so does the need for synchronization that offers more than just correctness.
+It demands fairness.

-### The Call for Fairness

-Picture a bustling metropolis of threads, each vying for their moment in the CPU spotlight.
-Traditional synchronization mechanisms, while essential, can inadvertently breed inequality.
-Threads may wait in obscurity, while others monopolize resources, leaving the rest yearning for their fair share of execution time.
-This inequality can result in contention, suboptimal resource utilization, and performance bottlenecks.

-### Enter the Quest for Fair Synchronization

 In this landscape of shared resources and high concurrency, arises the motivation to embark on a journey to craft a C++ library that centers on fairness.
 We aspire to level the playing field and ensure that every thread, regardless of its origin or intent, is given a fair chance to progress.

 ### Our Vision

-Our vision is to develop a C++ library that provides synchronization mechanisms with fairness at its core.
-These mechanisms will ensure that threads are granted access to resources in a manner that minimizes waiting times and promotes an equitable distribution of CPU cycles.
-We envision a world where contention is reduced, where latency is minimized, and where the system hums harmoniously as threads collaborate in synchronized elegance.
+Our vision is to develop a C++ library that provides synchronization mechanisms with fairness at its core allowing users to express their own fairness policies.

-### The Journey Ahead

-The path we tread is not without challenges.
 Fair synchronization can be complex, and striking the right balance between fairness and performance is an art in itself.
 We must navigate through the intricate design of data structures, algorithms, and software patterns that underpin synchronization mechanisms.
-Our journey involves harnessing the power of mutexes, semaphores, and other synchronization primitives, fine-tuning them to serve the cause of fairness.
-It requires comprehensive testing, profiling, and the wisdom to refine our design iteratively.

-### Join Us in This Odyssey

-As we set forth on this odyssey to create a C++ library with fairness as its banner, we invite you to join us in this quest.
-Together, we can bring a sense of equilibrium to concurrent programming, ensuring that the digital world operates not just efficiently but also equitably.
-In our pursuit of fairness, we hope to empower developers to create software systems that are both high-performing and just, where every thread has an equal chance to shine in the grand tapestry of computation.
-Join us as we embark on the journey to create a C++ library that champions the cause of synchronization fairness and resonates with the spirit of collaboration and equity.
-Together, we can craft a more just and efficient digital world.
+Users of this library should be aware that there is no silver bullet in concurrency.
+These tools are supposed to be used in contextes where the target software has been profiled and bottlenecks already identified.

 ## About The Project